 Virtual Lead Parties Asset Metering Virtual Lead Parties and Suppliers may take part in both the Balancing Mechanism and the Replacement Reserve markets.
 Virtual Lead Parties and Asset Metering Virtual Lead Parties will submit bids to provide balancing services actions through the mechanism of Secondary BM Units and Suppliers will do so through Additional BM Units.
 Both Secondary BM Units and Supplier Additional BM Units will be comprised of MSID Pairs; Secondary BM Units submitted by Asset Metering Virtual Lead Parties may also include AMSID Pairs.
 A MSID Pair must contain an Import MSID and will usually (but does not have to) contain an Export MSID.
 Similarly, an AMSID Pair must contain an Import AMSID and will usually (but does not have to) contain an Export AMSID.
 Virtual Lead Parties will submit MSID Pair Delivered volumes and, Asset Metering Virtual Lead Parties will submit MSID Pair Delivered volumes or AMSID Pair Delivered volumes to the BSC Central Systems for each accepted Balancing Mechanism Bid/Offer and Replacement Reserve Bid.

+[P376]Suppliers and Virtual Lead Parties can opt their Additional and Secondary BM Units as a “Baselined BM Unit”.
+An FPN is still submitted to National Grid for dispatch purposes, but the FPN is not used to calculate Non-Delivery Charges.
+Instead Settlement systems calculate their own FPN-equivalent (the “Settlement Expected Volume”).
+The Lead Party specifies (when they allocate each MSID Pair or AMSID Pair to the Baselined BM Unit) how that MSID Pair or AMSID Pair’s contribution to the Settlement Expected Volume should be calculated:

+1. Baselined MSID Pairs (or AMSID Pairs): SVAA will use historic metered data to calculate the baseline consumption for the MSID Pair or AMSID Pair (in accordance with a Baselining Methodology Document agreed by the BSC Panel);

+2. Non-Baselined MSID Pairs (or AMSID Pairs): The Lead Party calculates the FPN-equivalent, and submits a total figure (per BM Unit and Settlement Period) for all the non-Baselined MSID Pairs and AMSID Pairs; or

+3. Inactive MSID Pairs (or AMSID Pairs): temporarily excluded from the BM Unit (for Settlement purposes).
+Secondary BM Units only.

 The NETSO takes the submitted FPNs, Bid/Offer data and Replacement Reserve Bids, together with its own forecast of demand and knowledge of system constraints in the relevant Settlement Period and identifies which Bids and/or Offers it needs to accept in order to control the national and local balance of generation and demand.
 For each Bid-Offer Acceptance (BOA) the NETSO indicates whether the Acceptance was potentially taken to resolve a transmission constraint using a System Operator Flag (SO-Flag).
 If the BOA was potentially taken to resolve a transmission constraint the SO-Flag is set to TRUE (and is set to FALSE if the NETSO considers the BOA was not taken to resolve a transmission constraint).
 The SO-Flag is used to determine whether a BOA should retain its price in the calculation of the main Energy Imbalance Price.
 SO-Flagged BOAs with a price which is more expensive (from the point of view of the System) than the most expensively priced unflagged balancing action are unpriced.
 BOAs with a less expensive price (from the point of view of the System) than the most expensively priced unflagged action retain their price.

 For each Settlement Period the actual volume of energy transferred will be measured for each BM Unit and compared to the expected contracted volume (as notified to the ECVAA) adjusted for any accepted Bids and/or Offers.
 The resulting energy imbalance will be settled using the relevant cash out price calculated by SAA.